cajuso/RetroCRCmanu/README.md

 * Aaltonen_scripts @ 29fc269: Script utilized to call the polyA/T from the insertion calls.

-* jsva @ d614039: Script utilized to join call the structural variation and used as an input in the transduction_detection.py
+* jsva @ d614039: Script utilized to join the structural variant calls and used as an input in the transduction_detection.py

 * Manuscript_23012019: R Code utilized to produce Figures 1-3 and 5-6, Multiple Linear model and Cox Proportional Hazards model.

 * Transduction_detection.py: The script uses as an input the output from the JSVA script to detect candidate transduction calls.
-The script will detect transduction calls based on the proximity of JSVA calls to a list of full-length reference L1 elements taking into account their orientation (Author:Päivi Sulo).
+The script will detect transduction calls based on the proximity of JSVA calls to a list of full-length reference L1 elements taking into account their orientation.
 The JSVA script should be run in the following order:

   1.	merge_sv_event.py
   2.	split_into_breakpoints.sh
   3.	annotate_breakpoints.sh